reactivemarkets/reactive-docker/README.md

-# Docker
+# Toolbox Test

-The Docker compose file in this directory aims to provide customers with a test-harness that can be used for FIX integration testing.
+The purpose of this project is to provide customers with a test-harness that can be used for FIX integration testing.

-Once the test-harness is running, users can:
+Once the test-harness is running, customers can:

 - initiate FIX connections to the test-harness.
-- send messages to the test-harness via Redis.
+- interact with the test-harness using Redis commands.
 - receive market-data requests from the test-harness.
 - send market-data snapshots to the test-harness.
 - test the new order single workflow.

 ## Prerequisites

-You will need the following from your Reactive Markets representative.
+To use this test-harness, you will need to obtain the following from your Reactive Markets
+representative:

 - the latest Reactive FIX specification.
 - a secure token for the Reactive container registry.